-An Irish priest in County Armagh gave his parishioners a lift by performing a jaunty jig and showing off his Irish dancing skills at the end of a webcam mass on Saturday.
+An Irish priest in County Armagh gave his parishioners a lift by performing a jaunty jig and showing off his Irish dancing skills at the end of a webcam mass back in 2020.

 Father Colum Wright of St. Peter's Church in Lurgan joined Deacon Kevin Devine and sacristan Noel McCann to dance to an upbeat version of "Lord of the Dance" on accordion with some traditional Irish dancing steps.